leolanese/Reactjs-react-hook-form_vanilla-react-form/README.md

+# ReactJS forms

+There are few interesting ways of dealing with `forms` on ReactJS: We can create a vanilla using plain javascript with ReactJS or we can use libraries that help us to speed up the process.
+Here we talk about: `react-hook-form` and `vanilla react` (raw).
+Also, `react-formik` can be found a previous branch: [React-Formik](!https://github.com/leolanese/React-formik)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).